magento/devdocs/src/live-search/indexing.md

 1. Search Service calls Indexing Pipeline.

-## Indexed product fields
+## Indexed for all products

-The following fields are indexed for all products.
-For easy reference, the order of the fields in this list reflects the typical order of columns in exported product data.
+The order of the fields in this list reflects the typical order of columns in exported product data.

 -  `environment_id`
 -  `website_code`